sinch/ruby-two-factor-auth/README-part-3.md

-#Web Two Factor Auth (Rails + Devise + Sinch)
+#Web Two-Factor Authentication Using Rails, Devise, and Sinch - Part 3

-This tutorial builds on [Part 1](https://www.sinch.com/tutorials/ruby-on-rails-authentication/) of my two factor authentication series.
+This tutorial builds on [part 1](https://www.sinch.com/tutorials/ruby-on-rails-authentication/) of my two-factor authentication series.
 Please make sure you have completed part 1, as that takes care of setup and some of the database.

 When users sign up for your app, they will be prompted to enter their phone number.
-Every time they sign in after that, a one time password (otp) will be texted to their phone.
-They will type that otc into the website as a second step to the login process.
+Every time they sign in after that, a one-time password (OTP) will be texted to their phone.
+They will type that OTP into the website as a second step of the login process.

 ![app flow](images/web-app.png)

-##Create Welcome Controller
+##Create a welcome controller
 I set up a simple welcome controller to redirect to when the user is logged in.

 1. Create **app/controllers/welcome_controller.rb**, add working skeleton